Spellbound (1945 film)

 Spellbound is a 1945 American psychological thriller film directed by Alfred Hitchcock, and starring Ingrid Bergman, Gregory Peck, Michael Chekhov, and Leo G. Carroll.
-It follows a psychoanalyst who falls in love with the new head of the Vermont hospital in which she works, only to find that he is an imposter suffering dissociative amnesia, and potentially, a murderer.
+It follows a psychoanalyst who falls in love with the new head of the Vermont hospital in which she works.
 Although the film is based on the 1927 novel The House of Dr. Edwardes by Hilary Saint George Saunders and John Palmer, the plots are dramatically different.

-Filming of Spellbound took place in the summer of 1944 in Vermont, Utah, and Los Angeles.
+Filming took place in the summer of 1944 in Vermont, Utah, and Los Angeles, California.
 Spellbound was released theatrically in New York City on Halloween 1945, after which its U.S. release expanded on December 28, 1945.
-The film received favorable reviews from critics and was a major box-office success, grossing $6.4 million in the United States, and breaking ticket sales records in London.
-The film was nominated for six Academy Awards, including for Best Picture and Best Director, and won in the category of Best Original Score.
+The film received positive reviews from critics and was a major box-office success, grossing $6.4 million in the United States and breaking ticket sales records in London.
+The film was nominated for six Academy Awards, including Best Picture and Best Director, and won Best Original Score.